ajaytemal-source/Resonate/README.md

 # Resonate

-Resonate, is an AI-powered real-time speech coach designed to help people communicate more effectively — offering gentle, adaptive feedback based on tone, pacing, and confidence.
+Resonate is an AI-powered real-time speech coach designed to help people communicate more effectively — offering gentle, adaptive feedback based on tone, pacing, and confidence.
 Users can select their intended tone, conversation setting, and audience, which are then used to provide tailored, real-time feedback.

 ---